 Identify which pages on your site consistently have the most traffic.
 Doing so will help you prioritize future auditing efforts.
 Make sure Google Analytics is properly installed on these top pages, either through a manual on-page audit or via automation.

 An important tracking limitation to consider is whether the influx of traffic recorded on these pages will exceed your account’s data collection limit.
-According to Google, if you do exceed the limit, “there is no assurance the excess hits will be processed.”
+According to Google, if you exceed the limit, “there is no assurance the excess hits will be processed.”
 Google provides some recommendations on what to do if you currently are exceeding the data collection limits.

 20. Landing Pages Review

-An ObservePoint Web Audit can scan your landing pages at regular intervals or during planned campaign activity to ensure they are available and tracking correctly.
+An ObservePoint Audit can scan your landing pages at regular intervals or during planned campaign activity to ensure they are available and tracking correctly.

 21. Worst Performing Pages

-Normally you might not pay attention to the worst pages on your site, but taking a moment to consider which pages have the lowest performance can help you understand if visitors appear to be using your site as designed, as well as help you eliminate clutter if the pages are no longer relevant.
+Taking a moment to consider which pages have the lowest performance can help you understand if visitors appear to be using your site as designed, as well as help you eliminate clutter if the pages are no longer relevant.